chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 **6. Diversity of presentation topics**

-We define civic tech broadly as "tools to create, support and serve the public good".
-A lot of things fit inside that category including open government, [govtech](http://govtechfund.com/2014/09/what-is-govtech/), [smart cities](https://en.wikipedia.org/wiki/Smart_city), [data journalism](https://en.wikipedia.org/wiki/Data_journalism), community building, and [modern activism](https://en.wikipedia.org/wiki/Internet_activism).
+We define civic tech broadly as "tools to create, support and serve the public good."
+A lot of things fit inside that category including [open government](https://en.wikipedia.org/wiki/Open_government), [govtech](http://govtechfund.com/2014/09/what-is-govtech/), [smart cities](https://en.wikipedia.org/wiki/Smart_city), [data journalism](https://en.wikipedia.org/wiki/Data_journalism), community building and [modern activism](https://en.wikipedia.org/wiki/Internet_activism).

 We want people from all over Chicagoland with all different kinds of backgrounds to be a part of Chi Hack Night.
 Our diversity of skills, ideas and points of view are our strength.